-Programming without Recognized Transmitters
+Programming without a Recognized Transmitter

-If two currently recognized transmitters are not available, follow this procedure to program up to eight transmitters.
+If there are no currently recognized transmitters available, follow this procedure to program up to eight transmitters.
 This feature is not available in Canada.
 This procedure will take approximately 30 minutes to complete.
 The vehicle must be off and all transmitters to be programmed must be with you.

-- 1. Remove the vehicle key from the transmitter. - Remove the key lock cylinder cap on the driver door handle.
-See Door Locks ⇒ 43.
-Insert the vehicle key into the key lock cylinder on the driver door handle, then turn the key counterclockwise to the unlock position five times within 10 seconds.
+- Remove the vehicle key from the transmitter.

+counterclockwise to the unlock position five times within 10 seconds.